mattmallencode/crm/README.md

 *Satisfies User Story: 9, 10*

-A user must be able to view a page that lists all of the members of their team.
-On this page, they will be given the option to leave their team (this will also feature a "are you sure?" (or similar) checkbox.
+A user must be able to view a page that lists all of their teammates.
+On this page, they have the option to leave their team - validated with an "are you sure?" checkbox.

 #### Database Viewing in Pages